Turtlecute33/Lnurl-donation-button/README.md

 # CryptoDonate - Bitcoin and Lightning Donation Button

 CryptoDonate is a JavaScript library that allows you to easily integrate Bitcoin and Lightning Network donation buttons into your website or web application.
-With CryptoDonate, you can provide your users with a convenient way to make cryptocurrency donations using Bitcoin or Lightning.
+With CryptoDonate, you can provide your users with a convenient way to make donations using Bitcoin or Lightning.

 ## Features

 - Integration of Bitcoin and Lightning Network donation buttons.
 - Customizable appearance to fit your website's design.
--

 ## Usage

 1. Include the CryptoDonate JavaScript file in your HTML: